I completed my PhD in October 2018. Please see my personal website for news of what I’m up to next!

 To avoid extinction under climate change organisms must either adapt in situ or move.
-Through my PhD, I aim to better understand how land-use change impacts the efficacy and feasibility of these two strategies for coping with climate change.
-This includes fieldwork to understand how selective logging in Borneo has impacted the availability of microclimates, and modelling to identify how and where tropical land-use change has impacted the ability of forest species to track their preferred climate.
+Through my PhD, I aimed to better understand how land-use change impacts the efficacy and feasibility of these two strategies for coping with climate change.
+This included fieldwork to understand how selective logging in Borneo has impacted the availability of microclimates, and modelling to identify how and where tropical land-use change has impacted the ability of forest species to track their preferred climate.

 A pantropical analysis of the impacts of forest degradation and conversion on local temperature.
 Ecol Evol.
 2017;7:7897–7908. https://doi.org/10.1002/ece3.3262, , , , .

 Tropical forests are thermally buffered despite intensive selective logging.
 Glob Change Biol.
 2017;00:1–12. https://doi.org/10.1111/gcb.13914, , , .